The Sandman's Bed

 Old jeep tracks

-After you cross the Siberia Wash you’ll encounter a short, yet steep, climb up and onto the tongue of rock on the far side.
+After you cross the Siberia Wash, you will encounter a short, yet steep, climb up and onto the tongue of rock on the far side.
 As before, watch out, as the crumbly rock surface could cause a bad slip and fall.
-Once you’re up on top you’ll find it easy going along the flat surface which inclines very gradually upward in the direction of Black Mountain.
+Once you are up on top, you will find it easy going along the flat surface which inclines very gradually upward in the direction of Black Mountain.
 This area is curious for its exceptionally flat and even surface, and if you look closely you might spot some old jeep tracks running in the same direction you are walking.
 I imagine these tracks were laid down many decades ago by miners, though they remain quite distinct for the fact that there is little rain to wear the marks away, and though the wind is strong and nearly constant here, it is rarely powerful enough to move the small stones which form the outline of the jeep tracks.
 Keep a lookout here for fine examples of a phenomena called “desert pavement” which is the seemingly delicate arrangement of tiny pebbles into a mosaic of stones upon the flat surface of the desert.
-The process which produces this pavement requires many years of wind, rain and gravity to bring the stones into just the right place to fit together like a jigsaw puzzle.
+The process which produces this pavement requires many years of wind, rain, and gravity to bring the stones into just the right place to fit together like a jigsaw puzzle.
 Call it a miracle if you like, though I see no more wonder here than chance and the mindless will of nature.

 Keep the Black Mountain directly ahead of you now, and just a little to your right as you proceed, and you will soon encounter a second wash smaller than the first.
-From the edge of the tongue of rock you’ll want to carefully survey the Black Mountain which is now just across the wash.
-You’ll find several small ridges coming off the side of the mountain.
-There’s a ridge at the near edge with a small canyon on either side.
+From the edge of the tongue of rock you will want to carefully survey the Black Mountain which is now just across the wash.
+You will find several small ridges coming off the side of the mountain.
+There is a ridge at the near edge with a small canyon on either side.
 Make your way up and into the north-side branch.

 The Sandman’s Bed

 Wander a bit to the north into the hard and irregular landscape here.
 Attempt to get lost a little, and perhaps forget the reason you came.
 Within a few minutes the land will dip down and to the left at what is the start of a small drainage.
 Go down into the drainage and follow it as the water would flow, back in the direction of Siberia.
-You’ve just passed the furthest point of this journey and will now be making a roundabout return to Siberia; following a new route back in the tradition of Thoreau.
+You have just passed the furthest point of this journey and will now be making a roundabout return to Siberia, following a new route back in the worthy tradition of Thoreau.

 After a short distance, the larger gully will widen and then turn gently to the right.
 Black Mountain is now near at hand, directly to the southeast.
 It blocks and protects us from discovery.
 To the east, west and north there’s only vast waste and empty.
 This place is nearly as good as you could hope to find for quiet introspection, though you may need to bring such peace with you.
 I recommend stopping somewhere here in the sand.
 Take off your pack.
 Lay it aside.
 Sit down on the sand.
 Pull off your shoes.
 Then your socks.
 Lay these aside to dry a bit in the still, sunny air.
 Take off your shirt.
 Lay down on the soft sand.
 Close your eyes now with your head facing upstream, and your feet towards the somewhere where you are headed.
 Your feet should always face in the direction of your somewhere.

-When you’ve had your rest at The Sandman’s Bed, put your shirt and shoes back on, hoist your pack and continue walking downstream until you spill out into a larger wash.
+When you have had your rest at The Sandman’s Bed, put your shirt and shoes back on, hoist your pack and continue walking downstream until you spill out into a larger wash.
 Turn right and go up this wash a short distance—maybe a quarter mile—before turning sharply to the left and heading up and over the ridge.
 Now you cross the badlands.
 You might cross here through another couple of washes as you move steadily west.
 Now’s the time to get lost and lose your way to the next stop in our journey.
-If you do get lost then don’t panic.
-Just head downstream with the next dry wash you encounter, or go back to the last wash.
+If you do get lost, then do not panic.
+Just head downstream with the next dry wash you encounter or go back to the last wash.
 Following any wash or watercourse now towards the south will eventually take you out into the open desert, where you should be able to regain your orientation.
-And even if you don’t, if you continue south now you will certainly eventually encounter the railroad and route 66.
-But again, don’t come here or follow this course unless you can accept the chance that you might make a mistake and find yourself truly lost, with night arriving soon, little water left, and absolutely no idea where to go.
+And even if you do not, if you continue south now you will certainly eventually encounter the railroad and route 66.
+But again, do not come here or follow this course unless you can accept the chance that you might make a mistake and find yourself truly lost, with night arriving soon, little water left, and absolutely no idea where to go.
 This risk is one of the reasons to come.

-At this point in the hike I’ve rather left you on your own, and am now providing only rough guidance to get you from one place to another.
+At this point in the hike I’ve rather left you on your own and am now providing only rough guidance to get you from one place to another.
 This is both deliberate, and a consequence of the fact that, as I type these words, I can’t really think of a good way to guide you along a route that is largely trackless, and without good landmarks.
 All I can say is that you need to continue west through the badlands until you again encounter Siberia Wash.
-But don’t let the fact of your larger journey and goal distract you from the worthwhile value of attendance to each step through the badlands.
-In hindsight, if there’s any place I wish I’d lingered more on this hike, it’s here.
+But do not let the fact of your larger journey and goal distract you from the worthwhile value of attendance to each step through the badlands.
+In hindsight, if there’s any place I wish I had lingered more on this hike, it is here.
 There isn’t much to be found in this waste, which is precisely its attraction; and the uneven up and down of the landscape, somewhat slippery underfoot, gives good traction to the type of reflection my dead muse so often promotes.
-In fact, I’m a little suspicious that these badlands are where the corpse-like inspiration I call my muse first found me, and then followed me back home.
+In fact, I am a little suspicious that these badlands are where the corpse-like inspiration I call my muse first found me, and then followed me back home.

-Maybe you’ve already noticed now that you are at the dyke, but there’s a wooden structure standing alone just a few dozen yards to the west of the dyke.
+Maybe you have already noticed now that you are at the dyke, but there’s a wooden structure standing alone just a few dozen yards to the west of the dyke.
 This is “Campo #1” which is a long-abandoned mining camp.
 The location of Campo #1 is an outstanding desert camp site on the south end of an island in the wash, protected from the floods, and protected from the winds.
-It’s a good place to overnight.
-I’ll leave the rest for you to discover on your own, as there’s not much here that isn’t worth finding any other way than alone.
+It is a good place to overnight.
+I will leave the rest for you to discover on your own, as there’s not much here that isn’t worth finding any other way than alone.